 Succulents will absolutely create and drop seeds on their own if the conditions are right.
 Like every other living creature, succulents need to reproduce.

 First, the flower needs to form.
 This may not happen every year and different succulents require different conditions, but all succulents flower in some form.

-Then, the flower needs to be pollenated.
+Then, the flower needs to be pollinated.
 If your succulents are outdoors, bees, butterflies, and a variety of different insects do this naturally.

-The flowers let off a sweet smell to attract the pollenators, who then carry pollen (unknowingly) to the ovum within the flowers.
-Some succulent flowers need to be cross pollenated for seeds to form, meaning they need pollen from a different plant.
+The flowers let off a sweet smell to attract the pollinators, who then carry pollen (unknowingly) to the ovum within the flowers.
+Some succulent flowers need to be cross-pollinated for seeds to form, meaning they need pollen from a different plant.

 After the flower produces seeds, the flower will dry out.
 Fresh seeds will cling to moist flowers.

 After the flower drys and wilts, a stiff wind is all that is needed to spread the seeds.
 From there, they germinate under the right conditions (soil that drains well, moisture, and allowance to settle in order to root).

 What do succulent seeds look like?

 Succulent seeds are tiny.
 They will look like dust and are commonly mistook for such.

 They are so small that they are easy to lose track of once you put them in your propagation tray.